kraulain/ProgressSoft/README.md

 - To stop the script, you can press `Ctrl+C` in the terminal.

+- Processed and saved deals can be seen via the mongo-express web UI `localhost:8082`

 ### Unit testing

 The main SpringBoot application contains unit tests that could be run using gradle.